-The Post has published Trump’s full phone call with Georgia election officials.
-Listen to the audio and read the transcript.
+Here’s the full transcript and audio of the call between Trump and Raffensperger

 Mitchell: How many ballots, Mr. Secretary, are you saying were processed then?

 Germany: We had our — this is Ryan Germany.
-We had our law enforcement officers talk to everyone who was who was there after that event came to light.
+We had our law enforcement officers talk to everyone who was, who was there after that event came to light.
 GBI was with them as well as FBI agents.

 Trump: Well, there’s no way they could — then they’re incompetent.
 They’re either dishonest or incompetent, okay?